AprilQx/Lora/README.md

 ## Methodology
 Our approach involves fine-tuning pre-trained language models (specifically Qwen2.5) using Low-Rank Adaptation (LoRA) for numerical forecasting tasks.
 The methodology includes:

-* **Base Model Evaluation**: Assess the zero-shot forecasting capability of Qwen2.5-0.5B-Instruct
+* **Base Model Evaluation**: Assess the zero-shot forecasting capability of Qwen2.5-0.5B-Instruct using 50 time steps as input to predict next 50 time steps
 * **Preprocessing**: Implement the LLMTIME preprocessing scheme to convert numerical time series into text format
 * **Hyperparameter Search**: Systematically test variations in (use 128 context length):